AnnaKotl/theBestCarRentalEver/README.en.md

 # Pages:

+- Home Page:

-- Home Page:Contains a general description of the company's services.
+Contains a general description of the company's services.

 Styling and formatting are done according to personal preferences.